lndecastro/AI_Literacy/tempBook2/Module_5_Prompt_Engineering.md

 | Zero-Shot         | Fast and generic tasks                  | “Translate to Spanish…”                       |
 | Few-Shot          | Custom structure or format              | “English → French examples…”                  |

-## Example: Prompt Pattern Comparison
+## Prompt Pattern Comparison Example

 **Task**: Recommend three books for someone interested in artificial intelligence.
 The goal is to compare how different prompt formulations influence the quality, depth, and tone of the AI’s responses.